 To get you started on your foodie excursion, we’ve created a road map of the best places to eat and drink in Fishtown.

 Embrace Philly’s German roots with a cold stein and a hearty bratwurst to soak up the suds.
-This German-style, open-air beer garden is the perfect spot for happy hour, complete with picnic tables, and all the Old World German charm you can handle.
+Frankford Hall–a German-style, open-air beer garden–is the perfect spot for happy hour, complete with picnic tables and all the Old World charm you can handle.
 Location: 1210 Frankford Ave.

 Going head to head with James Beard Award winning Zahav, Suraya has gained the reputation of one of city’s best and one of the best restaurants in Fishtown.
 Suraya infuses its open concept dining room with traditional middle eastern flair, offering complex but inviting flavor profiles that will keep you coming back.
 Location: 1528 Frankford Ave.